 Customizable Volunteer Policy Template

-A corporate volunteer program is a great way to engage employees while also impacting local and global communities.
+A corporate volunteer program is a great way to engage employees while also making a positive impact on local and global communities.
 And, it could help organizations in more ways than one.
 Employee volunteer programs promote camaraderie, help build a strong corporate brand and give employees an opportunity to support causes they believe in.
-Additionally, 93% of employees who volunteer through their company report being happy with their employer and 54% of those who are proud of their company’s contributions to society are more engaged at work, according to research by the Macquarie Graduate School of Management.

 Some corporate volunteer programs rely on one major event per year, or encourage employees to rally around and donate to one cause.
 There’s certainly nothing wrong with this method, but it can be an unnecessary limit on employees’ creativity.
-There are so many ways to get involved locally and globally—and, as we’ve learned in the past year, even virtually!
+There are so many ways to get involved locally and globally.
+There are even virtual volunteer options.

 Pros and Cons of a Corporate Volunteer Program